Centsible Finance Logo White Text

 • Ensure all funded invoices are paid (if using invoice factoring, this means customers must complete outstanding payments).

-Does my business qualify for debtor finance?
+Does my business qualify for cash-flow finance?

 Most businesses that invoice clients on net terms (e.g., 30, 60, or 90 days) can qualify.
 Lenders typically assess: the value and reliability of your invoices, your clients’ payment history, your business revenue and trading history.
 Since the invoices serve as collateral, credit history is less important than in traditional loans.